Jinu7Lee/Jinu7Lee.github.io/index.md

 I'm glad to meet you.

-Now, I'm learning HTML and how to use github.
+Now, I'm learning HTML and how to use Github.

 So, please wait!!